OperationSpark/variables-and-constants/README.md

 Nice work, we've come to the end of our lesson.
 But wait, one last thing, I really want to hit home that when we use the keywords `var` and `const`, we are asking the runtime to keep in memory these names and the values to which these names may point.
 We can still use values that we don't _pin_ or _commit_ to memory, you'll just have no way to ever get them back.

-Notice in this next TODO, we're using the string value of `Good Bye`, but without storing it in a variable or constant, the value exists for a split second, and after that line is executed, exits no more:
+Notice in this next TODO, we're using the string value of `Goodbye!`, but without storing it in a variable or constant, the value exists for a split second, and after that line is executed, exits no more:

 ### TODO 8 : Nullify a Reference